dropbox/dependency-guard/README.md

     allowRule = {dependencyName: String ->
         return true // Defaults to true
     }
-    // Filter out dependencies from the baseline file baselineFilter = { dependencyName: String ->
+    // Modify a dependency name out dependencies from the baseline file, or return null to remove it baselineMap = { dependencyName: String ->
-      return true // Defaults to true
+      return dependencyName // Defaults to return itself }
-    }
   }
 }